OF THE ROYAL NAVY AT MAY ISLAND

 • Oban Bay (Scotland) indicator loop station

-• United States Navy Indicator Loop Receiving Stations
+• United States Navy Indicator Loop Receiving Station

 • WHAT ARE INDICATOR LOOPS?

-Anti-submarine ‘indicator loops’ are long lengths of cable laid on the seabed in shipping channels of strategically important ports.
+Anti-submarine 'indicator loops are long lengths of cable laid on the seabed in shipping channels of strategically important ports.
 They rely on the production of an induced current in a stationery loop of wire when a magnet (in this case, a submarine) moves overhead.
 Even if wiped or degaussed, submarines still have sufficient magnetism to produce a small current in a loop.
 The current is detected by galvanometers at a Loop Control Station on the shore.
-This technology was developed by the British Royal Navy at HMS Osprey (Portland Naval Base) starting back in 1915 and first deployed at Scapa Flow, in the Orkney Islands at the northern tip of Scotland.
-Loops were use extensively during WW2 but ceased in 1945 when more sophisticated methods (sonar mainly) were shown to be more useful.
+This technology was developed by the Admiralty's Board of Investigation and Research in 1915 and further developed after WW1 by British Royal Navy at HMS Vernon and HMS Osprey (Portland Naval Base).
+Loops were use extensively during WW2 but ceased in 1945 when more sophisticated methods (Asdic/sonar mainly) were shown to be more useful.

 MAY ISLAND